Painting the Town: Public Art in Jackson

 In late May 2020, artist Adrienne Dominick created a large scale work, recently installed on Farish Street in support of the city’s Fertile Ground Project.
 In “Mama Rose Kitchen,” Domnick uses depictions of her early childhood to revisit the communion of food making.
 The work prompts the memory to explore the collective experience of family tradition around food.

-Like many Jacksonians who are dedicated to the public art movement, visual artist - the late Will Brooks - researched and plotted a public art map presented by Visit Jackson, available below.
+Like many Jacksonians who are dedicated to the public art movement, visual artist - the late Will Brooks - researched and plotted a public art map presented by Visit Jackson, which was ultimately translated to our Google map.